 St Mark’s curriculum is underpinned by the strands of the national curriculum, whilst being tailored to celebrate, speak to and reflect the diverse background of our students so that they are supported to rise to the many challenges they face.
 By decolonising our curriculum, we desire that our students can see themselves reflected in the topics that they study and the knowledge that they develop.
 Through the texts that we teach in English, the examples that are used in Maths lessons, and the diverse role models that we explore in the arts and humanities we allow our curriculum to speak to the experiences of our students and empower them to have high ambitions and expectations for their future.

 We ensure that our subject offer is broad and balanced so that our students have access to a wide range of subjects at KS3 including DT, Food, Textiles, Art, Music, Drama, and have access to meaningful pathways at KS4/5.
 Our personalised subject pathways mean that we are able to that meet the needs of our learners with a combination of GCSE/A-Level and BTEC subjects on offer including work based BTEC courses such as child play, learning and development in KS5 and study support options such as EAL/SEN support curriculums in KS4.
+As a Church of England Academy all students study RE for GCSE.
 The variety of subject choices, support students with a range of academic interests and abilities, ensuring that all students are ready for their next steps in further and higher Education and University, or for apprenticeship pathways which ready them for the world of work.

 Our ambitious target setting model ensures that all groups of students including those with SEND, who are from disadvantaged backgrounds or come to us with High Prior Attainment are appropriately challenged and supported to realise their God-given potential within every lesson.
 At St Mark’s we believe that learning is a persistent change in long term knowledge or skill, and our researched informed curriculum planning enables learners to meet Big Ideas and key concepts in different contexts, and with an increasing level of challenge from KS3 – 5, ensuring that each of their subjects supports long term memory retention and love of learning.
 The majority of students at St Mark's study the EBacc and we are in line with the DfE target of 75% by 2023.
-EBacc rates for PP and students with SEND are well above the national average, with 65% of PP and 57% of SEND students completing EBacc in our current Year 10 cohort.
+The majority of students at St Mark's study the EBacc.
+Entry rates are well above other schools nationally and rising, including for PP and students with SEND.
 This represents the high expectations we hold for every member of our community and demonstrates our ability to break down the barriers to learning.

 Our curriculum is sequenced so that students are able to build on the foundational knowledge at KS3 in preparation for GCSEs.
 We have bespoke support for different groups of learners SEND/HAP at Key Stage transition points to ensure that they are prepared for their next steps into GCSE, Post-16, University, Apprenticeships and the world of work.
 Our students throughout their future will be competing against those from world class institutions and our aim for our curriculum to set them up on a level playing field and develop their cultural capital so that they have rounded experiences and knowledge to build upon.